p4lang/gsoc/2025/ideas_list.md

 #### Project description

 [BMv2](https://github.com/p4lang/behavioral-model) is a popular software simulator target for P4.
+In our current open source P4 compiler [P4C](https://github.com/p4lang/p4c), when targeting BMv2, a P4 program is converted to a JSON file, which BMv2 uses as a specification for processing packets.
 In [P4MLIR](https://github.com/p4lang/p4mlir), we plan to add a dialect specifically for modeling [BMv2 JSON primitives](https://github.com/p4lang/behavioral-model/blob/main/docs/JSON_format.md), so that the BMv2 dialect -> BMv2 JSON transformation could be straightforward.

 In the longer term, we expect a compilation path like P4C frontend -> P4HIR dialect -> BMv2 dialect -> BMv2 JSON.
 For this GSoC project, we will concentrate on implementing a subset of BMv2 JSON primitives in the BMv2 dialect, and implementing the corresponding BMv2 dialect -> BMv2 JSON transformation.